 1 – 1 ½ Tablespoon extra-virgin olive oil, ½ cup yellow onion, 2 cups mushrooms, 3 garlic cloves

-1 15- oz. can chickpeas, ½ cup sun-dried tomatoes, 1 tsp fine sea salt, ¼ tsp white pepper, 1 Tablespoon Italian blend herbs, 2 Tablespoon vegetarian Worcestershire sauce
+1 15-ounce can chickpeas, ½ cup sun-dried tomatoes, 1 tsp fine sea salt, ¼ tsp white pepper, 1 Tablespoon Italian blend herbs, 2 Tablespoon vegetarian Worcestershire sauce

-Add mushroom mixture and continue pulsing as a more uniform, yet still slightly coarse, mixture forms.
+• Add the mostly cooled mushroom mixture and continue pulsing as a more uniform, yet still slightly coarse, mixture forms.
+If the mushrooms are too hot, they will add extra moisture from the steam.

 1 cup panko, 2 eggs

-Serve with your favorite tomato sauce as desired, or in your preferred recipe.
+• Serve with your favorite tomato sauce as desired, or in your preferred recipe.
+Do not continue to cook the meatballs in tomato sauce, however.
+Enjoy!

 Notes

-I recommend using sun-dried tomatoes that come in a pouch (they are dry) as opposed to the ones packed in the oil.
-If you do use the ones in oil, be sure to rinse the oil and pat them dry before using to ensure they don’t add too much extra moisture to the mixture.
+• Sun-Dried Tomatoes: use the ones that are dry in a pouch (not ones packed in oil).
+If you do use the oil variety, drain the oil and pat dry first to ensure they don’t add too much extra moisture to the mixture.
 If they’re not julienned, roughly chop them to ensure they’re mixed in with the food processor.

 Calories: 326kcal, Carbohydrates: 38g, Protein: 14g, Fat: 14g, Saturated Fat: 2g, Trans Fat: 1g, Cholesterol: 82mg, Sodium: 1075mg, Potassium: 885mg, Fiber: 8g, Sugar: 8g, Vitamin A: 257IU, Vitamin C: 9mg, Calcium: 105mg, Iron: 4mg